JamesMcGuigan/ai-games/games/connectx/README.md

 (mostly those pointing in different directions) which boosted the winrate to 80%.
 Hyperparemeter optimization resulting in `double_attack_score=0.5` finally achieved a 100% winrate.

+Attempting to optimise AlphaBetaBitboard with numba did not result in any significant performance increase.

 # Future Ideas
 - Create an opening book
 - Create an endgames table